Gerald-Star/Technical_documentation_Readmi_Markdown/README.md

 Summary:
 This is how you can create a nicely Readme for your Github to help readers understand your project.

-You can find the github repository at
+You can find the github repository at: <https://github.com/Gerald-Star/Technical_documentation_Readmi_Markdown.git>